 • take action, in order to provide appropriate electronic participation or observation facilities (e.g. webcast, audioconference, webconference/document sharing, videoconference, etc.) in ITU-T meetings, workshops and training courses for delegates unable to attend events in person and to coordinate with BDT to assist in the provision of such facilities; and

-• provide an ITU-T website that is easy to navigate to find all relevant information2 the TSAG EWM Working Party to continue to:
+• provide an ITU-T website that is easy to navigate to find all relevant information; and in particular a classification mechanism and an enhanced search engine to fetch for documents that are related to a specific subject, topic or issue ; and

+provide a mobile friendly version of the ITU-T website to facilitate easy access to information and documents using smart mobile devices,

+2 the TSAG EWM Working Party to continue to:

 • act as the point of contact between ITU-T membership and TSB on EWM matters, in particular providing feedback and advice on the contents, prioritization and implementation of the Action Plan;